 Indian food in London has long since moved on from the days of lager and poppadums in restaurants defined by velvet-lined chairs, a fish tank and a single After Eight for dessert.
 But it’s still hard to find a good place in the Brick Lane area, which is dominated by curry mile’s facsimile canteens.
 This tiny family-run restaurant, with a kitchen headed by Nirmal Save, once a chef at Mayfair’s Tamarind, aims to defy the strangehold of ‘bucket curries’ (as the owner calls them) on the neighbourhood and bring quality small-plates eating to Indian food.
 The place oozes passion without a hint of pretension and on the Friday night we visited it was positively buzzing.

-This space used to be a cheap-as-chickpeas curry house.
-All that’s left are the metal bowls that hang above heads as lampshades.
 The owner-manager Harneet Baweja is a force, adding a story to each dish: the delicious Maa’s Kashmiri lamp chops are his mother-in-law’s recipe; the molten spice chocolate cake with masala chai custard (don’t skip it!) is inspired by a guy in Mumbai who sells chocolate chai.
 Harneet darts around and, with our blessing, takes control of our order, adding footnotes and a personal tale to each dish.
 Come for the food; leave with a story.